rwth-acis/las2peer-template-project/README.md

 LAS2peer-Sample-Service
 =======================

-How to develop a service for LAS2peer
+How to Develop a Service for LAS2peer
 -------------------------------------

-1. Get the SampleService Project from here: [LAS2Peer-Sample-Project](https://github.com/rwth-acis/LAS2peer-Sample-Service/archive/master.zip)
-2. If you use Eclipse, import the project or just create a new project in the same folder.
+1. If you use Eclipse, import the project or just create a new project in the same folder.
-3. Change conf/service.properties according to the service you want to build.
+2. Change conf/service.properties according to the service you want to build.
-4. Run "ant get_deps" once to pull all dependencies.
+3. Run "ant get_deps" once to pull all dependencies.
 (You can skip this but Eclipse will complain about missing libraries until you build the first time)
-5. Implement a service by inheriting from i5.las2peer.api.Service (Or refactor from the existing i5.las2peer.ServicePackage.ServiceClass).
+4. Implement a service by inheriting from i5.las2peer.api.Service (Or refactor from the existing i5.las2peer.ServicePackage.ServiceClass).
-6. Run "ant" to just build the service jar or "ant run" to directly run your service.
+5. Run "ant" to just build the service jar or "ant run" to directly run your service.

 A jar file with your service will be in export/ and a generated service agent XML file in startup/

-Using a different build system/directory structure
+Using a Different Build-System / Directory-Structure
 -------------------------------------------------

 If you really want to use LAS2peer in a different project structure/ with a different build system you can point your build-system to this